-For documentation which is aimed at capturing people’s attention and imagination, a slightly less literal approach to translation is often appropriate: the key purpose of the translation of marketing collateral, for instance, is to render the original in a register which is appropriate to the market to which it is destined.
+For documentation which is aimed at capturing people’s attention and imagination, a slightly less literal approach to translation is often appropriate: the key focus when translating marketing collateral, for instance, is to render the original in a register which is appropriate to the market to which it is destined.
 Remember, though, that if it took five people half a day to agree on the phrasing of one sentence in the original text, this effect is multiplied in the translation process.
 With this sort of project, there is always a payoff between accuracy and appropriate phrasing, and two translators will often give different (but equally good!) versions of the same collateral.

 Whether a document is intended for internal or external use will have an impact on your translation needs.

-In this case, a customer may decide to optimise the ‘speed’ and ‘cost’ corners of the impossible triangle, and forego the quality checking stage of the translation process.
-This inevitably means that some mistakes slip through the net, and the phrasing will occasionally be clumsy or remote from the original, but it will nonetheless be a basically readable and comprehensible text.
+In this case, a customer may decide to optimise the ‘speed’ and ‘cost’, and forego the quality checking stage of the translation process.
+This inevitably means that some mistakes slip through the net, and the phrasing will occasionally be clumsy or remote from the original.
+However, it will, nonetheless, be a basically readable and comprehensible text.

-That said, there is an argument that a company should respect its employees as much as its customers, and if a multi-national uses a less high quality of translation for internal communication, this may ultimately impact on productivity.
+That said, there is an argument that a company should respect its employees as much as its customers!
+If a multi-national uses a less high quality of translation for internal communication, this may ultimately impact on productivity.
 But now we are straying into management strategy!